Shru-04/Structure_HeatMap/README.md

 LLVM is an umbrella project for building compilers and code transformation tools.
 It consists of several sub-projects like Clang, LLD and, confusingly enough, the LLVM sub-project.
-We consider in this tutorial:
+We consider in this project:
 - Building the LLVM *sub-project* from source
-- Building a trivial out-of-source LLVM pass.
+- Building a out-of-source LLVM pass to generate frequencies of structure members accessed.

 We will be building LLVM v`10.0.0` which is the latest as of this writing.
 We assume that you have a working compiler toolchain (GCC or LLVM) and that CMake is installed (minimum version 3.4).

-## Building a trivial LLVM pass ##
+## Building the HeatMap LLVM pass ##

-To build the skeleton LLVM pass found in `skeleton` folder:
+To build the heatmap LLVM pass found in `heatmap` folder:
 ```bash
 $ cd Structure_HeatMap
 $ mkdir build